 Bankers extend cash credit loans specifically for the purposes of business.
 The interest payments made to the lenders are thus eligible for a tax deduction while filing Income Tax Return.
 Hence, they reduce the overall tax burden on the entity.

 As we have seen the advantages, let’s see about the disadvantages of cash credit.

 Higher Rate of Interest

-Finances under the system of cash credit come at a higher rate of interest as compared to other forms of loans as the lending is based on the collateral security which carries uncertainty over its value.
-For example, take the collateral as inventory, it might be worth millions today but a policy change or emergence of new competitive product in the future may lead to a permanent decline in its value.
+Finances under the cash credit system come at a higher rate of interest than other forms of loans as the lending is based on collateral security, which carries uncertainty over its value.
+For example, take the collateral as inventory.
+It might be worth millions today, but a policy change or emergence of new competitive products in the future may lead to a permanent decline in its value.